SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation Problems in Large-Scale Vehicle Crowd Sensing: The SPO framework

+Figure \ref{fig: end to end} presents the end-to-end SPO framework, which consists of two essential modules: a prediction module and an optimization module.
+The prediction module uses a machine learning model to generate parameter estimates, denoted as $\hat{x}$, which configure the optimization module by serving as input parameters $\theta$.
+The optimization module, which is formulated as a quadratic program with objective function $\frac{1}{2}y^TPy + q(\theta)^Ty$ and linear constraints $Gx\leq h$, yields the optimal solution $y^*$.
+Note that $x, \theta,y, P, q\in \mathbb{R}^n$, $G,h \in \mathbb{R}^m$.
+Following optimization, an optional aggregation module performs post-processing computations on $y$ (e.g., summation or averaging) to produce the final decision variable $D$, which is evaluated against the target $D^*$ through a loss function $\mathcal{L}$.
+The SPO framework aims to minimize the discrepancy between decision $D$ and target $D^*$, ensuring alignment with decision-making objectives.

+Specifically, the optimization module incorporates an alternating differentiation algorithm designed to facilitate gradient flow through the module.
+The algorithm employs the ADMM to compute the optimal solution $y^*$ while simultaneously updating slack variables $s$ and dual variables $\mu$.
+The alternating differentiation procedure iterates in a total of $K$ layers, with each layer executing alternating updates until the solution converges to the optimal value.
+During the backward pass, gradients propagate through the optimal values involving primal variables $\mathbf{y}$, slack variables $s$ and dual variables $\mu$, to update the model parameters $\theta$.
+This complete gradient flow enables end-to-end learning of the entire SPO framework with alternating differentiation methods.

+We then introduce the application of the SPO framework to the vehicle relocation problems in crowd sensing.
 As previously discussed, DVs in the VCS system adhere to designated routes under the direction of the dispatching center, whereas NDVs independently select their cruising areas and pathways.
 Consequently, when the dispatching center receives sensing requests from the upstream platform, it lacks prior knowledge regarding the future spatial distribution of NDVs, despite their considerable impact on the overall vehicle distribution.
 To devise an effective relocation strategy for DVs, it is crucial to predict the distribution of NDVs in advance.
 This predicted demand is then incorporated into the optimization module as a parameter.